joshnyc11/NBA_API_project_2024-25_updated/README.md

 4. Open in IntelliJ and select SDK Java 17 or higher.

-5. Run the NBAjnProjectApplication class.
+5. Run the NBAApiProjectApplication class.

 ## API Reference